ahrendsen/colorblind/README.md

 RGBColor[204/255,121/255,167/255] (\* Pink \*)
 }
 ```
+### Integrated
+Every time the Mathematica Kernel starts, it runs the commands stored in an initialization file.
+We can store commands within this file and cause the default plot color sequence to be the colorblind palette.
+First, find the location of the Kernel folder on your installation.
+Regardless of the platform you're on, you can find this with `SystemOpen@FileNameJoin[{$UserBaseDirectory, "Kernel"}]`
+Then place [this file](https://github.com/ahrendsen/colorblind/blob/master/init.m) in the directory you found.

+If Mathematica is currently running, either kill the Kernel or close out of Mathematica and open it back up and your default color sequence should be set.

+I think there has to be an easier way to do this, so if you know of one, please inform me!
 ## gnuplot
 I do a small amount of auto-generation of plots in gnuplot.
 Since it's text based, the copy paste and integrated solutions are essentially the same.
 ### Copy and Paste